This page has screenshots of the homepages of every website I've ever put on the Internet. All the images are released under the CC BY 3.0 license.

 This is the first site I made that could reasonably be considered 'good.'
 Mobile-friendly, reasonably straightforward, and nice-looking.
 The only reason I changed it was because I wanted something that was simpler, but this site is still on the table for if I ever want to revert.
 I keep all my old sites.

 I can't call this one a 'new version,' as all I did was change the stylesheet and move my picture down.
-I did this to make it look simpler - not in a minimalist sense, but a technical one.
+I did this to make it look simpler.
 This site rejects what the Internet has become, and on top of that, looks cool.

 This one eliminated the menu on each page and added a zero-frills index on the homepage.